 Segment - An investment option we establish with the Index, Segment Duration and Segment Buffer of a specific Segment Type, and for which we also specify a Segment Maturity Date and Performance Cap Rate.
-We currently offer Standard Segments, Annual Lock Segments, Step Up Segments, Dual Direction Segments and Enhanced Upside Segments.
+We currently offer Standard Segments, Annual Lock Segments and Choice Segments.

 Segment Buffer - The portion of any negative Index Performance Rate that the Segment Buffer absorbs on a Segment Maturity Date or each Annual Lock Anniversary for a particular Segment.
 Any percentage decline in a Segment's Index Performance Rate in excess of the Segment Buffer reduces your Segment Maturity Value and any Annual Lock Anniversary Ending Amount.
+We currently offer Segment Buffers of -10%, -20% and -30% for Standard Segments, -10% for Annual Lock Segments and -10%, -15% and -25% for Choice Segments.